tarleb/ansi-terminal-writer/README.md

 A custom pandoc writer for ANSI terminals.

-> **Note**
+> [!IMPORTANT]
 >
-> This writer requires features that are currently only in pandoc's
+> This writer was an experiement.
+Pandoc now ships with an ANSI writer
-> development version.
-Use a nightly pandoc build to use this filter.
+> built-in.

 ## Extensions